-The purpose of this Study Session is to provide the Planning Commission and public an opportunity, early in the application process, to gain an understanding of a pending application, ask questions and provide preliminary, non -binding comments on the direction of the project.
+The purpose of the Study Session is to provide the Council and public an opportunity, early in the application process, to gain an understanding of a pending application, ask questions and provide preliminary, non -binding comments on the direction of the project.

 As this is only a Study Session, there would be no action taken on the project.
-Input received from the Planning Commission can help guide staff and the applicant in addressing key issues, concerns or questions as project processing continues.
-A similar Study Session was held with the City Council at their February 6, 2024, meeting, summarized below.
+Input received from City Council can help guide staff and the applicant in addressing key issues, concerns or questions as project processing continues.
+A similar Study Session is scheduled with the Planning Commission at their March 12, 2024 meeting.

-AS the project progresses through the application process, there will be noticed public hearings before the Planning Commission, first on the Draft EIR (anticipated in Spring 2024), the then while considering the project applications and Final EIR (anticipated in Fall 2024).
-At that point, the Commission will serve as an advisory role and make their recommendation on the project entitlements and EIR to the City Council and then the Council will consider and take action on the proposal.
+The project will also be the subject of a future, noticed public hearings before the Planning Commission, first on the Draft EIR (anticipated in Spring 2024), the then on consideration of the project applications and Final EIR (anticipated in Fall 2024).
+The Commission will serve as an advisory role and make their recommendation on the project entitlements and EIR to the City Council.
+The Council will consider the project at a future noticed public hearing and take action on the proposal.